powerdrillai/powerdrill-flow-streamlit/README.md

 ## Usage

-1. Enter your PowerDrill User ID and API Key to authenticate
+1. Enter your Powerdrill User ID and API Key to authenticate
 2. Upload files or select an existing dataset
 3. Wait for data processing to complete
 4. Start asking questions about your data